 Become a Volunteer Pyjama Angel

-The Pyjama Foundation has trained more than 5000 Pyjama Angels Australia-wide, who provide literacy, numeracy, life-skills and mentoring support to children in out-of-home care.
+The Pyjama Foundation has trained more than 5000 Pyjama Angels since 2004, who provide literacy, numeracy, life-skills and mentoring support to children in out-of-home care.

 If you would like to help a foster child achieve their dreams, we would love to hear from you!

 Pyjama Angels are volunteers from the community who are screened, trained and supported to create positive relationships with children in care; empowering them with learning, life skills and confidence.

 Pyjama Angels implement the Love of Learning Program which is a learning-based mentoring program for children in care.
 Pyjama Angels visit a foster child in their home for up to an hour a week, assisting them with reading and writing, and providing consistent love and support.